Harry-1391453181620-Developer-Group/ComputingWorkstation/README.md

 | Linux Kernel Stack | rmem_max / wmem_max | 67108864 (64MB) | Prevents buffer overflows during high-throughput workloads. |

 ##### Note: this project will serve for Nix Vision pro and Nix Vision Basic and Nix in the future.
-See more in: https://github.com/Harry-1391453181620-Developer-Group/Nix-Vision-Basic and https://github.com/Harry-1391453181620-Developer-Group/Nix and https://github.com/Harry-1391453181620-Developer-Group/Nix-Vision-Pro (Repo of Nix Vision Pro not yet exist, coming soon.)
+See more in: https://github.com/Harry-1391453181620-Developer-Group/Nix-Vision-Basic and https://github.com/Harry-1391453181620-Developer-Group/Nix and https://github.com/Harry-1391453181620-Developer-Group/Nix-Vision-Pro